 Cost Efficiency of Green Glue

-Finally, we should consider Green Glue Noiseproofing Compound (this product).
+Finally, we should consider Green Glue Noiseproofing Compound.
 It’s used for sound damping and is a good addition to a wider soundproofing assembly.

 Its rough cost is $0.75 per sq. ft. if you buy in bulk and it can increase an STC rating by up to 10 points.